 Obtaining signatures and approvals from recipients can require varying levels of authentication depending on the document involved.
-Adobe Sign supports a full range of authentication methods, from simple, single-factor email verification to sophisticated, two-factor authentication based on government-issued documents.
+Adobe Acrobat Sign supports a full range of authentication methods, from simple, single-factor email verification to sophisticated, two-factor authentication based on government-issued documents.

 However, different business purposes have different demands on identity authentication.
 Consider the different levels of identity assurance you would demand for the below transactions:

-Adobe Sign provides a control set that allows authentication types to be defined at the account and group level with definable default values to streamline the sender's experience and better ensure compliance with company signature policies.
+Acrobat Sign provides a control set that allows authentication types to be defined at the account and group level with definable default values to streamline the sender's experience and better ensure compliance with company signature policies.

 Keeping in mind that the more robust authentication methods insert more "friction" to the signature process, admins should configure the account or group defaults to support the most common authentication requirement, opting for the least complex option where possible, and allowing editable options if some transactions demand more complex solutions.

 Authentication controls make specific accommodations to configure authentication methods for two types of recipients, Internal and External:

 Delineating the recipients in this manner allows workflows to leverage high-level authentication for external recipients while using more cost-effective authentication for internal users.

 It is possible for one company (email domain) to have multiple Acrobat Sign accounts.